 - Reduce activities — no heavy lifting and straining or strenuous exercise.

-- Total bed rest could increase the risk of some complications.
+- Maintain light activity as total bed rest could increase the risk of certain complications like blood clots.

 - Elevate your feet when resting.
 This helps your body get rid of the extra fluid.